ooddle

 Daily Structure

 Morning anchor (15 minutes).
 Consistent wake time, even if sleep was poor.
 5 minutes of slow breathing.
 10 minutes of light morning sunlight, ideally outside.
 The light signal regulates the circadian rhythm, which is often disrupted during menopause.
+Even on cloudy days, outdoor light is significantly stronger than indoor light and worth the trip outside.

 Strength training (40 minutes, three days per week).
 Strength is the highest-leverage intervention for menopausal women.
 Bone density, metabolic rate, body composition, and mood all respond to it.
 The goal is progressive overload with compound movements: squats, deadlifts, presses, rows.
+The intimidation factor around lifting is real and worth pushing through, because the alternative is accelerated bone and muscle loss across the next decade.

 Protein at every meal.
 The protein target rises during menopause because muscle protein synthesis becomes less efficient.
 Aim for 25 to 35 grams of protein per meal, three meals per day.
 More leafy greens.
 More fiber.
 Less ultra-processed food, which interacts badly with the hormonal shifts.

 Afternoon walk (20 minutes).
 Outside, ideally.
 The combination of movement and sunlight supports mood, sleep, and bone density.
+This is one of the most underrated interventions in the entire protocol because it is so simple it does not feel like it should matter.

 Evening cooling routine (15 minutes).
 Hot flashes and night sweats often disrupt sleep.
 A cooler bedroom (around 65 degrees Fahrenheit), breathable bedding, and a brief evening shower drop core temperature, which improves sleep onset.